25Nov

 Final Thoughts

-Localization Quality Assurance is not a checkbox.
+Localization Quality Assurance (LQA) is not a checkbox.
 It’s a continuous process that blends technology and human expertise.
 Automation speeds things up, but human insight brings the emotional intelligence that truly resonates with global audiences.

 At scale, the trick is to balance the two, use automation for speed and efficiency, and native reviewers for depth and accuracy.
 Together, they ensure that your localized content is not only correct, but also culturally connected and user-approved.